-In order to take the SHRM-CP exam, an individual without a bachelor's degree must have four years of experience in an HR role.
-Candidates who have completed less than a bachelor's degree only need three years of experience in an HR role.
+In order to take the SHRM-CP exam, an individual who has completed less than a bachelor's degree and did not participate in an HR-related program must have four years of experience in an HR role.
+Those who completed coursework in an HR-related program but still don't have a bachelor's degree only need three years of experience in an HR role.

 On the other hand, candidates with an HR-related bachelor's degree need one year of experience, and those with a non-HR bachelor's degree must have two years of experience in an HR role.
 Finally, those with an HR-related graduate degree must be working in an HR position, while those with a non-HR graduate degree must have one year of related experience.

 While more and more candidates are hedging their bets by pursuing certifications from both SHRM and HRCI at the same time, it remains unclear whether one certification will emerge above the other.
 Since both demonstrate a candidate’s expertise in HR knowledge, it seems to be a personal matter of deciding which one is right for each professional.